 Montréal is North America’s most popular destination for international association meetings — and with that popularity comes certain implications.
-To address the environmental, social, and economic implications, Montréal has once again been certified by the Events Industry Council (EIC) Sustainable Event Standards.
-The certification confirms the city's position as a sustainable tourism destination.
+To address the environmental, social, and economic impact, Montréal has once again been certified by the Events Industry Council (EIC) Sustainable Event Standards.
+Tourisme Montréal also maintained its first place in North America on the 2023 Global Destination Sustainability Index, an international reference in sustainable tourism.
+Both confirm the city's position as a sustainable tourism destination.

 What is the EIC certification?